 Estrogen and Dry Eye

 While dry eye is relatively common in any population, postmenopausal women may have some of the highest odds of encountering the problem.
 Menopause is a gradual process that occurs as a woman stops undergoing the menstrual cycle.
 Sex hormones, including estrogen, taper off during this period, kicking off a plethora of physical changes.
-Classic signs include hot flashes, back pain, and mood swings – all of which are brought on by dropping hormone levels.
+Classic signs include hot flashes, back pain, and mood swings.
+All of these things are due to dropping hormone levels.

 Dry eye is also on that list.
-Over seven percent of women 50 years or older will experience dry eye, a potentially serious condition that can result in infection and even permanently impaired vision.
+More than three million women 50 years or older will experience dry eye, a potentially serious condition that can result in infection and even permanently impaired vision.
 The cause seems to be the disruption of chemical signals that help maintain a healthy level of tears in the eye, though the inflammation that can accompany menopause may also play a role.

-Hormone replacement therapy has not been shown to have any benefit in treating dry eye, but conventional therapies, such as lubricating eye drops and ointments, can still provide a measure of relief.
+Hormone replacement therapy doesn’t seem to have any benefit in treating dry eye, but conventional therapies, such as lubricating eye drops and ointments, can still provide a measure of relief.

 Pregnancy and Vision

 The cascade of hormones brought on by pregnancy can also have some major effects on vision.
-Most are harmless and short-lived, and disappear once a pregnancy is brought to term.
+Most are harmless and disappear once pregnancy is over.
 However, it’s not unusual to encounter dry eyes or, strangely enough, blurry vision caused by fluid retention in the eye.
 Two notable exceptions to the “safe and temporary” rule are the effects of preeclampsia and gestational diabetes.

-Preeclampsia is a potentially serious disorder characterized by high blood pressure and changes in urine composition.
+Preeclampsia is a potentially serious disorder that causes high blood pressure and changes in urine composition.
 It can also manifest as temporary loss of vision, or strange perceptions of light, such as photosensitivity or auras.